![]() |

 Oh, the ignominy!

 I have one fond memory from delivering a rally-tuned 2005 Patrol from Pretoria to Cape Town, taking dirt roads across the Moordernaars Karoo.
 Ever unable to stay awake at dawn after driving all night, I parked off somewhere near Sutherland.
-In the Karoo's pre-dawn chill, I turned up the Male Cossack Chior with Ivan Rebroff as starring guest, and stretched out on the long, warm hood, to awake as Rebroff's glottis stretched from baritone to falsetto in his rendition of "Tubular Bells".
+In the Karoo's pre-dawn chill, I turned up the Male Cossack Chior with Ivan Rebroff as starring guest, and stretched out on the long, warm hood, to awake as Rebroff's magical glottis stretched from a subsonic baritone to a high falsetto in his rendition of "Tubular Bells".

 There is no other way to listen to Russian songs but under a big sky country.